Sales presentation: Beginning statement

+Slides

+Prior to 1980s the visuals (transparencies and slides for the slide projector) were used for at least two decades.
+Arrival of the personal computers greatly simplified flipping of the slides and the use of multimedia elements thus creating the "widespread addiction to slideware".
+By late 1980s Microsoft Powerpoint displaced the original market leader, Harvard Graphics, as a tool of choice for preparing and displaying the slides.

+A presentation slide deck is sometimes called a pitch deck.

 Issues

-In 2021-22, advertisers and agencies raised concerns about the excessive volume of work and associated pressures entailed in making sales pitches for advertising opportunities.
+In 2021–22, advertisers and agencies raised concerns about the excessive volume of work and associated pressures entailed in making sales pitches for advertising opportunities.
 Criticisms raised argued that pitches were being requested unnecessarily often and their production being made too complex and too costly.
 The Pitch Positive Pledge was adopted as a result, according to which industry players would ensure a pitch was actually required before proceeding, "run a positive pledge" and "provide a positive resolution".
 Feedback to unsuccessful bidders is a key element of this process.